Deinonychus71/Sma5hMusic/README.md

 ## Sma5hMusic GUI - What is it?
 Sma5h.CLI and Sma5hMusic are a series of tools to import additional tracks to Smash Ultimate.
-Based on research & guide by Soneek
 This tool is highly experimental and may not always work as expected.
 * For detailed setup steps: https://github.com/Deinonychus71/Sma5hMusic/wiki
 * **Always keep backups of your files and savegames.**